gliderkite/bkup/README.md

 For example, consider the scenario where the `.gitignore` file in the destination directory contains an entry that does not exist in the source `.gitignore` file.
 In this case the entry will be copied from source to destination independently if it is actually newer.
-The idea is that this entry should not be ignored anymore for the source, therefore it will be replicated in the destination.